 Figure 4.
-Unemployment Rates for San Diego County,
+Unemployment Rates for San Diego County, California, and the United States

 Source: California Employment Development Department and U.S. Bureau of Labor Statistics

 The decrease in unemployment rates highlights a more promising economic future for the San Diego region.
 In the same vein, San Diego regional employment is projected to increase 19% by 2020.
 Among the fastest growing industries in San Diego County are Arts, Entertainment, and Recreation (35.3%) and Professional, Scientific, and Technical Services (34.7%) areas.